close

 -c, --config <config>Specify the configuration file, can be a relative or absolute path, see Specify config file

---config-loader <loader>Specify the config loader, can be jiti or native, see Rsbuild - Specify config loader
+--config-loader <loader>Specify the config loader (auto | jiti | native), see Rsbuild - Specify config loader

 -r, --root <root>Specify the project root directory, see root